Thora Birch: 2013–present: Break from acting, subsequent return, and directorial debut

 After devoting herself to academic pursuits, which included securing a degree in legal studies through Kaplan University, Birch returned to acting in 2015 with a recurring role as software engineer Morgan on the first season of the USA Network sci-fi drama series, Colony.
 It was later revealed that Birch would not return for the second season because of a scheduling conflict, with the part being recast.

 Birch starred as a left-wing activist in the 2018 political thriller Affairs of State, which Noel Murray of The Los Angeles Times called "refreshingly smart".
 In a less favorable review for Forbes, Luke Y. Thompson wrote, "[cinematographer] Horacio Marquinez gamely films everything like it's an art movie, though there's one scene in which he shoots Birch so unflatteringly that you wonder what she must have done to make him mad".
 She headlined and co-produced The Competition that same year, an independent romantic comedy.

 Next, Birch starred in the 2018 drama The Etruscan Smile—an adaptation of José Luis Sampedro's novel—which was filmed in Scotland and received strong reviews.
 The following year, she played a supporting role in the crime thriller Above Suspicion, which—after Patriot Games and Clear and Present Danger in the 1990s—marked her third collaboration with director Phillip Noyce.
 In a positive review for The Guardian, Peter Bradshaw commented, "There's an interesting cameo from Thora Birch [as the] long-suffering Jolene".

 Birch's appearance in The Last Black Man in San Francisco (2019), a drama about a young man's pursuit to reclaim the Victorian home built by his grandfather, was considered a crucial part of the film's success.
 Speaking of her casting and the symbolic nature of the part, director Joe Talbot said:

 Thora is one of the great actresses of her generation and her work, in part, inspired me to want to make films.
 Her performance in Ghost World made me feel seen as a teenager when I was a bit lost.
 At the end of that film, [she] rides a bus off into the sunset.
 In our film, we meet her character on a bus in the heart of San Francisco—almost as if she kept riding it all these years, and somehow wound up in the Bay Area working a tech job she loathed.
 Her exchange that follows with [main character] Jimmie, however brief, has been written about and quoted more than any other part of the film.

-The film premiered at the Sundance Film Festival in January 2019, where it won awards for Best Directing and a Special Jury Prize for Creative Collaboration.
-It was released theatrically in the U.S. by A24.
+The film premiered at the 2019 Sundance Film Festival, where it won awards for Best Directing and a Special Jury Prize for Creative Collaboration.
+It was released by A24 in the United States.